swttt/com.swttt.blowfish/README.md

 **Zone Check**

-A simple app to check if you left any lights on in a zone.
+A simple app to check if you left any lights on in a zone or if any device has a battery level lower then a set percentage.
 Very basic, for personal use only.

-This app adds a condition card you can use in your flows.
+This app adds condition cards you can use in your flows.

 Not able to publish or maintain this (even if its just a few lines of code)